ehefk/vrc8ball/README.md

 Follow the Collisions layers steps first before importing package!

 This project can be downloaded from [The releases page](https://github.com/Terri00/vrc8ball/releases)

+### NOTE
+While the github license provided is Unlicense, the 3rd party art assets distributed with this project are licensed under 'CC BY-NC-ND 3.0'.

+If you want to modify these assets, contact me at hgodden00@gmail.com.

 ### Dependencies / Setup
 - Install VRCSDK 3